BananaHolograma/Achievements-CSharp/README.md

 # Ready
 When this node becomes ready, it performs several actions:
-1. It connects itself to the `achievement_updated` signal, which updates the encrypted file and checks if all achievements have been unlocked.
-If all achievements are unlocked, it emits the `all_achievements_unlocked` signal.
+1. It connects itself to the `AchievementUpdated` signal, which updates the encrypted file and checks if all achievements have been unlocked.
+If all achievements are unlocked, it emits the `AllAchievementsUnlocked` signal.
 2. It creates the save directory using the path defined in **ProjectSettings**.
 3. It prepares the achievements within the class by reading from the sources defined in **ProjectSettings**
 4. Sync the latest achievements update from the encrypted saved file if it exists